VUB-HYDR/Wikimpacts/Database/evaluation_results/README.md

 For Wikimpacts 2.0, the L3 evaluation incorporates an updated matching algorithm that prioritizes matching the **Administrative_Area** first.
 If the **Administrative_Area** does not match, further matching is halted.
 The rationale behind this approach is that if an impact did not occur in the same country, numerical comparisons would not be meaningful.

+In Wikimpacts 2.0, the weights for L3 evaluation are adjusted for these nullable items, *_Day is adjusted from 1 to 0.1,
+*_Month, *_Adjusted* is adjusted from 1 to 0.2
+*_Year is adjusted from 1 to 0.5